 10 Ways to Take High School Lab Science:

-#2 Use the community college for a NON-lab science course on campus, and conduct a science lab at home*.
-The college course grade is issued by the college, but the high school grade is issued by the parent.
-In this case, by adding the lab, you’ve rolled their college class into your homeschool class.
+#2 Combine a local college’s dual enrollment program for NON-LAB science with a high school level science lab at home.
+The college course grade is taught and graded by the college, but the high school lab and grade is issued by the parent.
+In this case, by adding the lab at home, you’ve rolled their college class into your homeschool class.
 You award high school credit for science with lab, and the college awards college credit without lab.
 The grades can differ since the courses, technically, are different.
 The advantage of this option is when you have other kids at home who will benefit from doing lab (as we did- see my story below), when the lab costs through the college are too high ($$$) or physically getting to the campus several times per week for lab are too difficult.

-#4 Use the community college for a NON-lab science course as a distance learner, and conduct a science lab at home*.
+#4 Use dual enrollment for a NON-lab science course as a distance learner, and conduct a science lab at home.
 This is a modification of #2, but with the ability to shop around across all 50 states.
-The course grade is issued by the college, but the high school grade is issued by the parent.
+The college course grade is issued by the college, but the high school grade is issued by the parent.
 You award high school credit for science with lab, and the college awards college credit without lab.

-#6 Use your favorite high school textbook brand to conduct a homeschool science course with lab.
+#6 Use your favorite high school curriculum brand to conduct a homeschool science course with lab.
 This is probably the “go to” for most parents, but it’s also exceptionally frustrating!
 I share the same frustrations you do: you spend a lot of money on a curriculum that promises you’ll only need “common, household ingredients” only to find that you don’t have lab supplies on hand when you need them.
-A few years back I found the company Home Science Tools.
-They have an online catalog of pre-assembled lab kits that match all the assignments in major curriculum brands like Apologia, A Beka, Berean, REAL Science, Monarch, Science Odyssey, and others.
+A few years back I found the company Home Science Tools that have an online catalog of pre-assembled lab kits that match all the assignments in major curriculum brands like Apologia, A Beka, Berean, REAL Science, Monarch, Science Odyssey, and others.
 They also have a curriculum selection guide if you don’t yet have a favorite brand.
 Brand Selection HELP.
 You award grades and high school credit for science with lab.
 No college credit is awarded, but you could integrate a college credit by exam option like CLEP, AP, DSST.

-#7 Use your favorite video based brand for the course, and you’ll DIY the lab portion at home*.
-The Great Courses is one of my favorite full course brands (a bit expensive).
+#7 Use your favorite video based brand for the course, and you’ll DIY the lab portion at home.
+The Great Courses (DVD)/ The Great Courses Plus (Streaming) are excellent and very well-developed.
 The lectures are fantastic, but the parent will have to create homework or enrichment to go with the videos.
 The photo at the beginning of this article is of my son and I dissected a pig while completing The Great Course program called Understanding the Human Body by Dr. Anthony Goodman.
 Make no mistake, the course was well over his head, but we still had a blast!
 For a free option, Khan Academy has full courses (AP, too!) in every major science.
 They teach by video, but also offer practice exercises and a dashboard to track learning.
 It is by far the more interactive of the two options.
 You award all grades and high school credit for science with lab.
 No college credit is awarded, but you could integrate a college credit by exam option like CLEP, AP, DSST.